 The three primary objectives (also known as the CIA triad) are defined by the BSI (German Federal Office for Information Security):

-Important: IT security in companies is the responsibility of the management.
-They must ensure that the appropriate resources and personnel are available.
+Important: IT security is the responsibility of the management.
+It must ensure that sufficient resources and specialist staff are available to implement security measures such as cryptography, HTTPS or the use of security tokens on a permanent basis.

 Malware is an artificial word for "malicious software", i.e. malicious software that is smuggled into your network.
 This can infect your infrastructure in the form of viruses, Trojans or computer worms for example.
 In the corporate context, however, ransomware plays a particularly important role.